mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 to acquire a socket;
 it uses a dedicated socket that does not count toward the pool's maximum size.

+Drivers MUST NOT authenticate on sockets used for monitoring.

 Servers are checked periodically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~